cudmore/pie/readme.md

  - Expand sunrise/sunset to fractional hour.
  - [partially done 20180831] Add warning when video/ drive space remaining is less than 1 GB.
 Do this by updating status.trial.systemInfo.gbRemaining at the end of each recording (record video thread, and armed recording thread).
 I am doing this with hard-coded 5GB warning in index.html, see: ng-if="videoArray[$index].status.trial.systemInfo.gbRemaining < 5"
  - Have some mechanism to roll-over or otherwise replace the continuous environment log file.
+ - Add code to check the camera as PiE server starts.
+This way, user can look at logs to troubleshoot.

 [install-stretch]: http://blog.cudmore.io/post/2017/11/22/raspian-stretch/
 [steppermotor]: https://www.sparkfun.com/products/9238